 The venues for the international festival are spread across the city of Linz.
 Works presented by the Bauhaus-Universität Weimar can be found at various institutions: the »Shared Habitats« themed exhibition will be on display at the Kunstuniversität Linz, while the Postcity – the festival’s main venue located next to Linz’s main station – and the Ars Electronica Center play host to individuals from the university and their respective exhibitions.

 Scientific-Artistic Panels Open the Festival

 In a second panel led by Jun.-Prof. Alexandra Toland, the concept of the algorithm will be critically and practically brought into question.
-The panel, titled »slow algorithms and the hazards of standardization«, is made up of Ph.D art students Vanessa Farfán, Gabriel S. Moses, Theresa Schubert, and Daniel Franke.
+The panel, titled »slow algorithms and the hazards of standardization«, is made up of Ph.D art students Vanessa Farfán, Gabriel S. Moses, and Theresa Schubert.

 Shared Habitats – Exhibit on Human Relationships with their Environment